LiquidityProviders/historic_vat_data/README.md

 # Pull Vat Data
-This repository is used to retrieve historical Vat Dai balances.
+This repository is used to retrieve historical Vat Dai balances from the Vulcanize API.
+To learn more about Graphql and Vulcanize see https://maker-data-api-documentation.now.sh/documentation

 ## setup
 ```